- 27.06.26

 - Kunstbrücke am Wildenbruch

-- Event · Preview
+- Event · Archive

-„Cognitive Dissonance“ by Ben Glas and „Smoke in Mirrors“ by Selma Lindgren
+„Cognitive Dissonance“ by Ben Glas

 Ben Glas’s performance Cognitive Dissonance is a participatory composition in which all volunteer participants are given a word that they are to repeat in any way they choose, entirely at their own discretion.
 Each person receives a different word, thereby unfolding a nonlinear narrative or semantic landscape that we create and dissolve together as a group.
 The aim of the piece is to explore a sonic space for semantic saturation—a psychological phenomenon in which a constantly repeated word temporarily loses its meaning.
 A surreal effect emerges, and listeners are encouraged to walk through the space and establish linguistic connections with other speakers, thereby discovering seemingly magical possibilities.